 The Silver Bay Golf Course was built in 1959 by the Reserve Mining Company and has matured into a fine 9-hole course, and a worth primer for Superior National.
 The golf course opened to the public in 1983 and remains a public facility.

 The golf course is a well maintained, regulation par 36 that measures 3,173 yards from the back tees.
 Surrounded by heavily forested hills, and laid out across the East Branch of the Beaver River, the course offers both natural beauty as well as a challenge to golfers.

 Driving inland from the North Shore to the Iron Range along the Superior National Forest Scenic Byway, hone in on the roadside wetlands and shrubbery where moose linger in the early morning and evening.

 This beautiful nine-hole course borders the Superior National Forest and is adjacent to the Partridge River.
 Deer and wildlife are commonly observed.
 New bunkers have been added and a signature hole offers water hazards and scenic beauty.
 The course is located a half-mile east of town off the Superior National Forest Scenic Byway.

-The Legend and The Quarry at Giants Ridge
+The Legend & The Quarry at Giants Ridge

 Giants Ridge has long been considered one of Minnesota’s premier golf resorts.
 National golf publications have perennially placed The Legend and The Quarry near or at the top of their lists.
 In 2009-2010 reviews and rankings by Golf Digest, The Quarry ranked #1 and The Legend ranked #3 in “The Best Public Golf Courses in Minnesota.”